developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/api/core/EMDKBase/index.md

 product: EMDK For Xamarin
 productversion: '5.0'
 ---
-This is the base class for all the EMDK manager classes derived from.
+The base class from which all EMDK manager classes are derived.

 **Type** - Java.Lang.Object

 ##Properties

 ###Type
-Return the feature type of the object.
+The base class from which all EMDK manager classes are derived.

 **Type** - Symbol.XamarinEMDK.EMDKManager+FEATURE_TYPE